 Define a set of recommended deliverables and work products that build to the final MT Savings Protocol

-Recommendations on the recommended order of operations by deliverables and work products
+Provide recommendations on the recommended order of operations by deliverables and work products

-Definition of recommended set of activities and components
+Define a recommended set of activities and components

 Define the development of a dashboard to provide regular updates to the SAG MT participants

-The process defined in this document is a recommendation.
+The process outlined in this document is a recommendation.
 The final determination of which work products are developed, by whom, and when, is up to the funding utility to determine.
 This document is not meant to be a formal checklist, with a requirement to complete each step, but rather a recommendation of process to minimize the time necessary to reach consensus on the MT Savings Protocol by developing a foundation of information and agreement on the components of the MT Savings Protocol prior to utility implementation of a MT initiative.

 MT Savings Protocol